 Brendan Burke is a college graduate who’s working two part-time jobs as a gardening assistant and an event planning assistant.
-He spends his days in the heat fertilizing plants while dealing with back-breaking pain, stretching every so often to avoid cramping and stiffness before pushing a dusty-wheelbarrow full of soil.
+He spends his days in the heat, fertilizing plants, while dealing with back-breaking pain, and stretching every so often to avoid cramping and stiffness before pushing a dusty wheelbarrow full of soil.
 After spending a day of hard labor with aches in his bones and dirt caked under his fingernails, Burke has to get ready for his next job.

 Burke, who graduated from Purchase College in January 2018, has been working menial jobs that don’t require a college education to make payments toward his student loans.
 He has trouble finding work because he doesn’t have the experience employers are looking for, even after receiving a college degree.
 His grace period is almost up for his student loans, so he has been forced to take any job he can get to scrape by.